-The Women of Trachis begins with Deianira, the wife of Heracles, musing to the Nurse about her woeful life: first, courted by the protean river Acheloüs before Heracles did combat for her; now, outcast in Trachis with their children and Heracles an absentee father for the most part.
+The Women of Trachis begins with Deianira, the wife of Heracles, musing to the Nurse about her woeful life: “It was long ago that someone first said: / You cannot know a man’s life before the man / has died, then only can you call it good or bad” (73).
+(Yeah, that someone was Sophocles, at the end of Oedipus.)
+Deianira recounts being courted by the protean river Acheloüs before Heracles did combat for her; now, she’s an outcast in Trachis with their children and Heracles is an absentee father for the most part.
 The Nurse recommends sending son Hyllus to find his father.
+(She’s been reading Homer’s Odyssey?)
 The kid has heard that dad has been in the service this past year of a Lydian woman and that now he is in Euboea campaigning against the city of Eurytus (75).
 Hyllus will go off and find out what he can.

-The Chorus chides Deianira about her pessimism, but she responds that Heracles left a will in case he did not return after a year and three months and had died.
+The Chorus chides Deianira about her pessimism, but she responds that Heracles left a will in case he did not return after a year and three months, which would indicate that he had died (78).
 A messenger immediately announces that Heracles is alive.
 His envoy, Lichas, and captive women including Iole enter — the women Heracles selected for himself and the gods when he sacked Eurytus.
 Lichas reports that most of the time he had been a bought slave to Omphale, a queen of Lydia.
 His war was vengeance for the long humiliation.
 Deianira detects noble upbringing in Iole’s demeanor, but Lichas nervously claims he doesn’t know anything about her.
 When the crowd enters the house, the messenger calls Deianira aside and accuses Lichas of lying.
 The truth, he says, is that the war was fought for Iole; when Heracles could not persuade Iole’s father “to give to him the child for his secret bed, / he fabricated a petty complaint, an excuse / to campaign against the girl’s country” (85).
-Deianira grills Lichas and seems despairing but reasonable, resigned to an extent but not resentful.
-Lichas fesses up and says the cover-up was his, not Heracles’ (90).
+Deianira grills Lichas and seems despairing but reasonable, resigned to an extent but not overly spiteful.
+Lichas fesses up and says the cover-up was his, not Heracles’, and that he was trying to spare her feelings (90).

 The Chorus recounts the battle of Heracles with the river Acheloüs.
 Deianira laments her lot: